Lingering Garden: History

 During the Sino-Japanese War, the garden was abandoned again, and it even degenerated into a breeding zone for the army's horses.
 After the establishment of the People's Republic of China, Suzhou government took over and renovated the garden.
 It was reopened to the public in 1954.
-In 2001 the garden was added to the UNESCO Word Heritage list, and remains a major tourist destination.
+In 2001 the garden was added to the UNESCO World Heritage list, and remains a major tourist destination.

 Since its creation the Lingering Garden has been well received by critics and has inspired artists.
 The East Garden is described and praised in Sketches of Gardens and Pavilions by Yuan Hongdao (magistrate of Changzhou County), "...It is the best of its kind south of the Yangtze River."
 It was also described in the work Notes on the Hou Yue Tang by Jiang Yingke (magistrate of Wu County).
 After the East Garden was transformed into the Lingering Garden it was again praised by Yu Yue in his Notes on Lingering Garden, "The rockeries plants pavilions towers and halls are among the best in Wu County."